 Sometimes I don’t know I need to slow down.
 Often I don’t know how much pain I am actually in.
 Sometimes I need to lie down.
 Others I need a chair.
 Sometimes I really need to dance through it, over it and under it.

 I want to keep dancing.
 I just started!
 Can the amazing space holders, guides, mentors and students continue or start to have a couple of chairs available on the dance floor in the movement practices?

 Some of you do this already.
 Some of you know this.

 It means we can belong.
 I want to belong.
-I just need to get off my feet sometimes.
-I want be on the same/similar level to my fellow movers.
+To just need to get off my feet sometimes.
+I would dearly like to be on the same/similar level to my fellow movers.

 Maybe the truth can heal after all.